 6:38 a.m.
 That hour comes all too early, especially if people were drinking the night before.
 It’s the time when the average American awakens after an average night of 7 hours and 36 minutes of sleep.
 And the first thing most people do in the morning is brew a pot of coffee.

 How much sleep should you get?
-It turns out 7 and a half hours of sleep per night are OK for a lot of people.
+It turns out 7 and a half hours of sleep per night is OK for a lot of people.
 You can fine-tune your consumption of caffeine in the day and alcohol at night to be sure you get enough high-quality sleep.

 Just a few more minutes of blessed oblivion, right?
-I don’t want to think about this day.
+Those minutes sure do add up.

 The morning comes a bit earlier for people in certain professions.
-According to The New York Times, the professionals who get the least sleep are:
+Professional who get the least sleep are:

 The National Sleep Foundation says the amount of sleep people need varies from 14 to 17 hours for newborns to 7 to 9 hours for adults.
 But every individual is different.